 - Clear time table for external funding submission plans

 - Likelihood that the objectives will be achieved

-All Penn State PRI faculty Associates and Affiliates are invited to apply.
+All Penn State PRI appointed Associates are invited to apply.
 Collaborators may come from outside PRI.

 Additionally, new investigators (who have never been PI on a funded project) are expected to attend monthly peer mentoring meetings, and experienced investigators are expected to provide feedback at least once on a colleague’s grant application.